wlsong/PyLipID/README.md

 - surface area for each binding site.

 It generates:
-- protein coordinates in pdb formate in which suchb data as residuence time, koff, duration and occupancy are recorded in the b factor column.
+- protein coordinates in pdb formate in which such data as residuence time, koff, duration and occupancy are recorded in the b factor column.
 - representative binding poses for each binding site based on scoring functions that use probability density functions of the bound lipids.

 It can also map in a PyMol session the calculated binding sites to a pdb structure users provide through -pdb.
 In Such a PyMol session, residues that belong to the same binding site are grouped under the same tab and shown in spheres with sizes corresponding to their residence time of the lipid of study.
 The -pymol_gui flag allows users to launch such a PyMol session at the end the calculation automatically.